-If the two online personas look mutually acceptable enough to move forward, Phase Two can begin.
+Phase Two can begin if the two online personas look mutually acceptable enough to move forward.
 This is known as “Talking”- which is a total misnomer, as it usually just consists of reciprocated Snap Chats and texts.
 Phase Two can last for days or months.

-If Talking goes well, the willing participants move into Phase Three known as “Hanging Out.”
+Phase Three, known as “Hanging Out,”can begin if Talking goes well and the willing participants want to move on.
 This can occur in groups, or with just the two people involved.
 At this stage, parents might foolishly assume dating has commenced, but that term still should not be used, unless your teen or young adult has explicitly used it themselves first.

 Of course, there are exceptions to this widespread sequence of events, as traditional “dating” still does seem to happen in a more “formal” way at schools that are considered more conservative and/or religious.